protoquant/Sprint-3/README.md

 Thank you for your patience.

 Although I am not still done.
 At least 85℅ of the data have been collected.
 The code are correct.

+I created an All Data folder so you would see all the data i collected for various assets.
+I also created a sub-folder of Data that does not come out properly from the website